mvidailhet/grunt-nodejs-typescript/README.md

 # grunt-nodejs-typescript
 A powerful Grunt configuration that can lint and compile your TypeScript files and restart your node server each time you make a change to your code.

+Here is the full article explaining step by step the making of this config: http://geeklearning.io/grunt-configuration-for-your-nodejs-server-in-typescript/

 ##Prerequesities

 If you haven’t done it yet, to be able to run Grunt, you’ll have to first install [Node.js](http://nodejs.org).
 Then, install the Grunt CLI using npm (installed with NodeJS) by running this command: